An official website of the United States government

 The U.S. Consulate General in Ciudad Juarez has resumed routine immigrant visa operations, scheduling thousands of socially distanced interviews each week in ALL immigrant visa categories.
-For more information or instructions on requesting an emergency appointment, please follow the guidance here.
+For more information or instructions on requesting an emergency appointment, please visit this link.

 K-1 Fiancé(e) Visas: K-1 applicants with cases at NVC are being scheduled for appointments at the U.S. Embassy in Mexico City in the order the cases were documentarily completed.
 Those applicants should contact NVC with any questions.

 Visit this link for more information about immigrant visa operations at the Consulate in Ciudad Juarez.